-As of 2023, only 290 million people have been added towards the 1 billion target, leaving a significant gap to be closed by 2030.1 Currently, at over half of the world's population lacks full coverage of essential health services, and millions are pushed into extreme poverty annually due to OOP spending2.
-However, there is hope: the 2023 State of UHC Commitment Review3 shows that 70% of countries now incorporate UHC as a goal in their national health policies.
+As of 2023, only 290 million people have been added towards the 1 billion target, leaving a significant gap to be closed by 2030.
+Currently, at over half of the world's population lacks full coverage of essential health services, and millions are pushed into extreme poverty annually due to OOP spending.
+However, there is hope: the 2023 State of UHC Commitment Review shows that 70% of countries now incorporate UHC as a goal in their national health policies.

 While there is growing recognition of UHC, a critical challenge persists in fully integrating NCDs into its framework.
-NCDs stand as the leading cause of death and disability worldwide, accounting for 74% of all deaths, with a staggering 80% of these occurring in low- and lower-middle-income countries (LLMICs).4 The burden of NCDs is projected to intensify, with an estimated 52 million deaths annually by 2030.
+41 million people die every year due to NCDs, accounting for 74% of all deaths worldwide, with a staggering 82% in the age range of 30 to 70 - the prime of life - occurring in low- and lower-middle-income countries (LLMICs).
+The burden of NCDs is projected to intensify, with an estimated 52 million deaths annually by 2030.
 Given the chronic, long-lasting nature of most NCDs and their gradual progression, a life-course approach is imperative.
 Therefore, the seamless integration of NCDs into UHC is an absolute necessity.
 However, many of these countries lag in integrating NCD prevention and care services into UHC health benefit packages, with limiting global data revealing significant disparities in coverage and indicating that more than half of countries are not on track to achieve SDG target 3.4: "by 2030, reduce by one third premature mortality from noncommunicable diseases through prevention and treatment, and promote mental health and wellbeing."
 Thus, achieving UHC and SDG target 3.8 will only be possible if NCDs are included in national UHC health benefit packages and in conjunction with efforts towards SDG target 3.4.